 There are no exams on academic holidays, Spring Break, or during final exam week.

 Additional questions regarding the lab, including the exam arrangements for DRES students, can be discussed with Professor Ali Behnezhad.

-The exam schedule for Fall 2014 will be posted in four parts.
-The last day of the exams is December 8, 2014.
-Plan to take the exams early because toward the end of the semester there will be long lines and hectic situation.
-The exam schedule (part 1) is as follows:
+The exam schedule for Summer 2,2016 is shown below.
+Plan to take the exams early because toward the end of the semester there will be long lines and a hectic situation.

 STUDENTS WITH DISABILITIES: Students needing extra time or other exam accommodations should contact the instructor at the beginning of the semester in order to arrange for extended time sessions or alternatives.
 We work closely with the student testing service.
 Note: If you do not pass the course requirements, you will need to re-enroll in the class and take all the exams and meet the existing requirements in the semester you retake the class.
 Take the course seriously.
 If you do not pass the course in your second attempt, you will NOT be able to get a degree from the David Nazarian College of Business and Economics.